sarashahin/SaraShahin/README.md

 ### Hi there 👋, I am Sara Shahin
 #### Computer Science (AI & Machine Learning)

-I am a BSc Computer Science(Artificial Intelligence and Machine Learning)undergraduate student at the University of London (Goldsmith) the final semester.
-I am a computer science student who is enthusiastic and a quick learner.
-I am willing to gain experience in the technology industry, working with experts, in teams, developing code, building solutions, and delivering projects.
-My experience with coding (Python, Keras, PyTorch and TensorFlow, Numpy, C++, SQL, JavaScript, HTML, CSS) helped me develop the ability to quickly learn and code in any language, a skill which I am developing through undertaking a Machine Learning with Python course.
-I have completed Modules first year and second year.
+This Portfolio is a compilation of all the Data Science and Machine Learning projects I have done for academic, self-learning and hobby purposes.
+This portfolio also contains my Achievements, skills, and certificates.
+It is updated on the regular basis.
 Actively looking for new opportunities.

+Email: sara.shahin2007@gmail.com
+LinkedIn: linkedin.com/sara-shahin

 ## Skills:
 Python, Keras, PyTorch and TensorFlow, Numpy, C++, SQL, JavaScript, HTML, CSS